Italian regional crafts: how to recognise them and where to buy

 • Signs of handwork: small variations between pieces, irregular textures, finishes that reveal the artisan's hand.
 Perfect uniformity is almost always industrial.

-• Local raw material: regional clay, native wood, indigenous wool.
+• Raw material from the area: regional clay, native wood, indigenous wool.
 Always ask where materials come from.

 • Documented technique: a serious artisan can explain the process — firing cycles, glazes, looms.
 If they can't, something's off.